edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 The last thing we need to do is tell Netlify what the **build** command is and where our **functions** live.

-This can be done with a `netlify.toml` file.
+We can do set this up with a `netlify.toml` file.

 Let's create one at the root of the project.